Search

 Relegating your memory improvement to a device is only marginally beneficial.
 One of the former leading memory improvement software companies, Cogmed, promised big results with completion of problem-solving and training tasks.

-This is true for language learning as well.
+This problem holds true for language learning as well.
 Sure, you may find that you can remember a list of vocabulary or read fluently in a second language with learning software, but true results and comprehensive fluency include conversation.
 This cannot be accomplished with software alone.

 The general rule is to get off apps, not more into them.
 We are almost glued to our smartphones, immersed in virtual reality, out of touch with the real world.
 Why add one more notification or thing to be tended to for the computer in our pocket?